dustinmoris/DustedCodes/DustedCodes.Blog/App_Data/Articles/functional-aspnet-core-part-2-hello-world-from-giraffe.md

 ### Using DotNet Watcher to reload the project on Razor page changes

-If you come from an ASP.NET Core MVC background then you might be used to have Razor pages automatically re-compile on every page change during development without having to manually restart an application.
-In Giraffe you can achieve the same experience by adding the [DotNet.Watcher.Tools](https://www.nuget.org/packages/Microsoft.DotNet.Watcher.Tools) to your `.fsproj` file and put a watch on all `.cshtml` files:
+If you come from an ASP.NET Core MVC background then you might be used to having Razor pages automatically re-compile on every page change during development, without having to manually restart an application.
+In Giraffe you can achieve the same experience by adding the [DotNet.Watcher.Tools](https://www.nuget.org/packages/Microsoft.DotNet.Watcher.Tools) to your `.fsproj` and put a watch on all `.cshtml` files:

 <pre><code>&lt;ItemGroup&gt;
     &lt;DotNetCliToolReference Include=&quot;Microsoft.DotNet.Watcher.Tools&quot; Version=&quot;1.0.0&quot; /&gt;